Presentation Detail and Learning Objectives

 CE Certificate Information

 A continuing education certificate for the event will be obtained using the website, CE-Go.
-Approximately 3 days after the event, you will receive an email containing a link to CE-Go.
+Approximately 3 business days after the event, you will receive an email containing a link to CE-Go.
 (This link will be sent to the email account you used to register for the event).

 Upon accessing the CE-Go website, you will be able to: